jwszol-classes/aseied-2020-koniuszewski_meyer/README.md

 |---------------|:-----:|--------|------------|
 | m5.xlarge     |   4   | 16 GiB | Intel® Xeon® Platinum 8175M  |
 | m5.2xlarge    |   8   | 32 GiB | Intel® Xeon® Platinum 8175M  |

 vCPU (virtual CPU) represents a portion or share of a physical CPU that is assigned to a virtual machine (VM).

 ## Summary

+Good thing that we can point out is that the time results were more satisfactory while using Spark, as there's no problem in adding additional computing power in the form of additional Task nodes to the cluster and using more powerful computing instances, which boosts up the processing time as shown on the charts.
+It's harder to achieve that using pure Python approach.
+EMR monitoring nodes in the cluster and automatically terminating and replacing an instance in case of failure is also very beneficial and proves its reliability.
+To sum up, the whole environment allows us to easily reconfigure and manage our resources and allows us to perform desired computing tasks more efficiently.